Seeing Stars: Free Tickets to Studio Tapings

 Burbank, CA. / (818) 840-3537

-Not only will you see Conan live, but you also have a chance to see movie & TV stars in person, plugging their latest releases.
+Not only will you see Jay live, but you also have a chance to see movie & TV stars in person, plugging their latest releases.
 Perhaps Bill Cosby or Jerry Seinfeld will be doing a stand-up comedy routine.
 Or you may even get to hear your favorite group perform a live musical number.

 You also have the opportunity to watch all of the behind-the-scenes action at the studio, without commercials or editing.
 (Admit it, haven't you ever wondered what goes really goes on when they cut away for a commercial?
 Why was the audience laughing when they returned from that break?
 What did Robin Williams really say when the censor bleeped him?)